htglvl/CMS-Dashboard-4.3/docs/openclaw-deployment-evaluation.md

 ### 3.6 Historic Outage Analysis

 **What it does:** User asks "Show me recent power outages in Cumberland" — the agent queries 11,316 outage records (1997–2026) filtered by district or proximity.
+It can also filter by time period, start or end date, cause, and duration — e.g. "Show me outages in Lancaster from 2024 to the end of 2025 lasting more than 12 hours."

 **Tools used:** `query_outages`